mlrainer/LegoSetTracker/README.md

 2) Import set.
     -When importing the set the program imports from a JSON file.
 The JSON file needs to be placed in the project file at this path /LegoSetTracker/LegoSetTracker/bin/Debug/net7.0/JSONIMPORT
+    A folder named JSONIMPORT is included in this repository that you can copy and past into the path.
+In it, contains an example set import file.

     -Below is the structure required for JSON files.
         {
         "SetId": 75327,